smog.net was one of the first arts and culture sites on the web.

 It wasn't easy to get online in the early 90s.
 You had to really want it.
 Most of us used 14.4 or 28.8k (if you were rich) modems on dial-up connections.
 Those dial-up accounts were often billed by the minute.
 But if you were savvy, you could get online using free dial-up services like NetZero or Juno.
 Those services weren't fast (nothing was), but they were free.

 There were so few websites that it was possible to list them all, and Yahoo! did just that.
 For a while, anyway.
 The day smog.net launched, there were fewer than 20,000 websites.
-As I write this, there are almost two billion websites.
+As I write this, there are more than a billion websites.
 Most sites in the early days were intensely personal, built as they were by people, not companies.

 The site that became smog.net began life on the mjptv.com domain (mjp were my initials at the time).
 It also lived on whiskeytown.net, and at some point, I called the site Monkeychow.
 Yes, Monkeychow.
 Which I learned was a real Purina product when I tried to register the domain name.